ZerimGH/luGL/README.md

-This is a simple library I'm writing to make OpenGL stuff easier (for myself at least)
+This is a simple library I'm writing in C to make OpenGL stuff easier (for myself at least)

 Dependencies:
   -GLFW